Greater Prairie-Chicken

-Habitat Native tall-grass prairie.
+Native tall-grass prairie.
 Prime original habitat apparently was where prairie was intermixed with oak woodland.
-Currently found in areas of tall-grass prairie (especially native prairie, now a rare type), including places where such habitat is interspersed with agricultural fields.
+Currently found in areas of tall-grass prairie (especially native prairie, which is now rare), including places where such habitat is interspersed with agricultural fields.

 Feeding Behavior